Home Services Executive Function & Academic Assistance Coaching & Intensive Programs

 Insurance & Extended Health

 Services are private pay and not covered by OHIP.
-Coverage for ABA-based programs varies by plan — some extended health benefit plans cover behaviour analytic services delivered by regulated clinicians.
-Please confirm coverage directly with your insurer before starting.
-Receipts are provided after each session.
+Coverage varies by plan — please confirm directly with your insurer before starting.
+Receipts are provided that you can submit to your benefit provider.
 Clinical notes or reports are available upon request; additional fees and HST may apply.
+Clients are responsible for confirming their own coverage.

-No charges are incurred before program acceptance.
+No charges are incurred before acceptance.
 All fees are discussed and confirmed during the Guidance Call and in writing before any commitment is made.

 Getting Started